anushka0415/GHOST-DF/ghost/README.md

 # 👻 GHOST: Generative High-fidelity One Shot Transfer

-Our paper ["GHOST—A New Face Swap Approach for Image and Video Domains"](https://ieeexplore.ieee.org/abstract/document/9851423) has been published on IEEE Xplore.
+["GHOST—A New Face Swap Approach for Image and Video Domains"](https://ieeexplore.ieee.org/abstract/document/9851423) has been published on IEEE Xplore.

 <p align="left">
   Google Colab Demo